Safe and Sound: 20 Foods to Avoid During Pregnancy for a Healthy Journey

 See also: Can I eat papaya during pregnancy?

-In addition to avoiding these foods, it is important to wash your hands before eating and cooking.
+In addition to avoiding these foods, washing your hands before eating and cooking is essential.
 You should also wash fruits and vegetables before eating them raw to remove any harmful bacteria or chemicals on the skin.

-While you are pregnant, it is also important to drink plenty of fluids.
+While you are pregnant, it is also essential to drink plenty of fluids.
 This will keep your body hydrated and help flush out harmful chemicals and bacteria in your system.
 You should make sure that you eat a healthy diet during pregnancy.
-Eating lots of fresh fruits and vegetables can help ensure that you are getting enough nutrients for both yourself and your baby.
+Eating lots of fresh fruits and vegetables can help ensure you get enough nutrients for yourself and your baby.